-- (vii) Young children who need to find an object that can be encoded as "at the purple wall" in a rectangular room with one wall painted purple. - (6) Syntactic knowledge includes the fact that some verbs like think and say can take sentential complements.
+- (1) Terms/concepts to know: Neo-Whorfian, cognitive off-loading, theory of mind, embedded sentence, sentential complement, false belief task, parenthetical endorsement vs. literal statement of belief - (2) Syntactic knowledge includes the fact that some verbs like think and say can take sentential complements.
 Social knowledge includes the fact that other people can have a false belief.
 How would a Whorfian label these with respect to cause and effect that is, which is the cause and which is the effect?
-Why? - (7) What evidence is there that knowing sentential complements is helpful for passing false belief tasks, but is not necessarily required?
-What evidence is there that suggests knowledge of sentential complements is required? - (8) Baillargeon, Scott, & He (2010) discovered that very young children (2 years old) could pass a false belief task.
+Why? - (3) Baillargeon, Scott, & He (2010) discovered that very young children (2 years old) could pass a false belief task.
 What was the main difference between the false belief task they used and the false belief task commonly used in previous research where children younger than 5 failed the task?
-Why might this difference have caused the 2-year-old children to succeed in the Baillargeon et al. (2010) variant of the task, but fail in the previous version of the task? - (9) Sigmund has heard that sentential complements are somehow related to acquisition of theory of mind. - (a) Remind Sigmund what a sentential complement is by indicating which of the following sentences below has a sentential complement. - (i) Sarah said that Hoggle was a nasty little thief. - (ii) Hoggle denied it. - (iii) Hoggle denied he was a nasty little thief. - (iv) Sarah later thought Hoggle was very brave. - (v) Sir Didymus congratulated Hoggle on his bravery. - (vi) Ludo and Sir Didymus suggested that Sarah shouldn't face Jareth alone. - (vii) Sarah whispered a secret to Hoggle. - (viii) The fairy surprised Sarah. - (ix) The fairy gleefully shrieked that she had bitten Sarah. - (x) Sarah was distinctly displeased. - (b) Sigmund has been observing his four-year-old brother Aethelric, who does not yet use sentences with sentential complements.
+Why might this difference have caused the 2-year-old children to succeed in the Baillargeon et al. (2010) variant of the task, but fail in the previous version of the task?
+(Hint: Think about how children needed to respond in order to demonstrate their knowledge.) - (4) Is there evidence that children under a year old understand false beliefs? - (5) Sigmund has heard that sentential complements are somehow related to acquisition of theory of mind. - (a) Remind Sigmund what a sentential complement is by indicating which of the following sentences below has a sentential complement. - (i) Sarah said that Hoggle was a nasty little thief. - (ii) Hoggle denied it. - (iii) Hoggle denied he was a nasty little thief. - (iv) Sarah later thought Hoggle was very brave. - (v) Sir Didymus congratulated Hoggle on his bravery. - (vi) Ludo and Sir Didymus suggested that Sarah shouldn't face Jareth alone. - (vii) Sarah whispered a secret to Hoggle. - (viii) The fairy surprised Sarah. - (ix) The fairy gleefully shrieked that she had bitten Sarah. - (x) Sarah was distinctly displeased. - (b) Sigmund has been observing his four-year-old brother Aethelric, who does not yet use sentences with sentential complements.
 Should Sigmund expect Aethelric to succeed at a standard false belief task that requires Aethelric to use language to answer?
 Why or why not?
 You may assume that Aethelric has never encountered false belief tasks before and that his prior experience with mental state verbs is that they are used as parenthetical endorsements.
-[Hint: Think about the false belief task studies in the lecture notes what was the difference between the standard one and the ones done later on with younger children?
+[Hint: Think about the false belief task studies in the lecture notes - what was the difference between the standard one and the ones done later on with younger children?
 Do standard false belief tasks use mental state verbs as parenthetical endorsements?]